romar-samson/personal-portfolio/README.md

 <br>Vite – A modern build tool for faster React development.
 <br>CSS – For styling the layout and design.
 <br>GitHub Pages – For hosting and deploying the live version of the website.
+<br>Boostrap - This include in the template for designing directly to html.

 **Features and Functionality**